 Spence Asset Management employs a variety of portfolio models.
 Each has its own asset allocation and objective.
 The firm may invest your assets in one it deems appropriate for you based on your individual financial situation and goals.
 These models include:

-The Stock Management Discipline FOCUS Equity - designed for those seeking aggressive growth, this strategy primarily invests in common stocks traded on U.S. based exchanges to maximize return and decrease turnover.
+- The Stock Management Discipline FOCUS Equity - This model is designed for those seeking aggressive growth, this strategy primarily invests in common stocks traded on U.S. based exchanges to maximize return and decrease turnover.

-The Income Management Discipline - invests in different fixed income securities such as short, intermediate and long-term bonds, municipal bonds, closed-end funds and open-end funds.
+- The Income Management Discipline - This model invests in different fixed-income securities such as short, intermediate and long-term bonds, municipal bonds, closed-end funds and open-end funds.

-The Balanced FOCUS Discipline - combines equity and income strategies to create an asset allocation that seeks moderate growth.
+- The Balanced FOCUS Discipline - This model combines equity and income strategies to create an asset allocation that seeks moderate growth.

 The firm uses various sources to analyze the securities it invests in as well as overall market conditions.
 This includes readily available info like financial media and industry research.